 Simplify This Chili Even More!

-This chili recipe is pretty simple as is but if you want to make it even easier, you can grab a rotisserie chicken and shred it rather than cooking the chicken yourself.
+My favorite chili recipe is simple as is but if you want to make it even easier, you can grab a rotisserie chicken and shred it rather than cooking the chicken yourself.

 To do this, just add the chicken after you’ve brought the broth to a boil.